 Editor's Note: This article has been updated at 10 a.m.
 Thursday with a clarification about the potential contract prices with Voorhees.

-The city's Human Resources Committee Wednesday unanimously agreed to recommend that the Common Council vacate the contract and pay Florida-based Colin Baenziger & Associates $5,000 on its $20,500 contract.
-The committee is also recommending the city enter into a contract for up to $15,500 with Voorhees Associates to finish the city administrator search.
+The city's Human Resources Committee Wednesday unanimously agreed to recommend that the Common Council vacate the contract and pay Florida-based Colin Baenziger & Associates $5,000 on The committee is also recommending the city enter into a contract for up to $15,500 with Voorhees Associates to finish the city administrator search.

 Alderwoman Joan Francoeur clarified Thursday morning that a contract with Voorhees has not yet been negotiated.